 (J) Swimming pools, wading pools, and other bodies of water two or more feet in depth shall be fenced or otherwise made inaccessible to the children when adult supervision is not available.

-(K) Staff members shall at all times accompany and supervise children at swimming sites including, but not limited to, public or private swimming pools, lakes, or rivers.
+(K) Staff members shall at all times accompany and supervise children at swimming sites including, but not limited to, public or private swimming pools .
 Swimming sites removed from the program shall be approved and supervised by local authorities.
 Activities in bodies of water two or more feet in depth shall be supervised by persons who are currently certified as lifeguards or water safety instructors by the American red cross, YMCA, or an equivalent water safety program.
 Swimming in lakes, rivers, or ponds is prohibited.

 (L) The program shall provide enough staff members to meet the requirements of paragraph (A) of rule 3301-32-03 of the Administrative Code at all times during swimming and water play activities.